seletonurb/myrubyblog/README_TUTORIAL.md

 ## Generating Controllers and Views

-1) Generate a nw posts controller:
+1) Generate a new posts controller:

 ```
 > rails generate controller posts